 To prevent this from happening, inform all potential customers about your cut off dates.
 Put an alert message on your website during booking or create a web page or a blog post that thoroughly details them.
 Post the dates on your social media channels or even send out an email newsletter to customers informing them.

 - Forgetting About Profit

 As online buying increases significantly during the holiday period, there’s so much competition among companies to snare customers.
 Most will do so by offering attractive discounts and deals.
 (You probably noticed that this year, Black Friday and Cyber Monday were a bigger deal than ever before.)

-One of the most common offer is free shipping.
+One of the most common offers is free shipping.
 And whilst this might help acquire new customers, it might negatively impact your profit margins.

 Shipping is a significant expense among small businesses, so if you do want to provide free delivery for customers, ensure that your offer is still profitable.
-In addition, consider upselling by offering gift wrapping or including a personalised message for a small fee.
+Also, consider upselling by offering gift-wrapping or including a personalized message for a small fee.